Land Use & Zoning

 Land Use and Zoning in the CVRD

-Land Use and Zoning in the Comox Valley Regional District (CVRD) is regulated by the Land Use & Zoning Bylaw No. 520.
-The CVRD’s Zoning Bylaw No. 520 applies to all three electoral areas within the CVRD (Area A, B, C).
+Land Use and Zoning in the Comox Valley Regional District (CVRD) is regulated by the Zoning Bylaw No. 520.
+This bylaw applies to all three electoral areas within the CVRD (Area A, B, C).
 The municipalities of Courtenay, Comox and Cumberland have their own zoning bylaws.

 The rules and regulations set out in Bylaw No. 520 have been determined based on long-term plans like the Regional Growth Strategy and the Rural Comox Valley Official Community Plan.
 Each of these tools are important for guiding future growth and change in the three electoral areas of the CVRD.